TehShrike/sheetsy/readme.md

 5. Click "Publish"
 6. Copy the URL

-# Using a published Google Sheet as a data source
+# Using a published Google Spreadsheet as a data source

 This is what you'll do: